Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 Februari 2025 19.46.46 UTC
+- WIB: Rabu, 19 Februari 2025 20.29.19 UTC
-- WITA: Rabu, 19 Februari 2025 20.46.46 UTC
+- WITA: Rabu, 19 Februari 2025 21.29.19 UTC
-- WIT: Rabu, 19 Februari 2025 21.46.46 UTC
+- WIT: Rabu, 19 Februari 2025 22.29.19 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

 Kategori: technology